It’s not really a “theory” at all. It is a social movement, akin to a religion.

 In Conclusion

 Can we agree to disagree?
 No, because the movement is intolerant of dissent.
-If you disagree with the movement’s ideas, they attack you personally: they call you names, they subject you to mob harassment, they do their best to destroy your life and get you fired from your job.
+If you disagree with the movement’s ideas, they attack you personally: they call you names, they subject you to mob harassment, they do their level best to destroy your life and get you fired from your job.
 The movement does not permit disagreement.
 So, instead we’re going to fight.

-The Movement That Must Not Be Named refuses to accept responsibility for the consequences of its actions.
+The Movement That Must Not Be Named refuses to accept responsibility for the consequences of its own actions.
 It blames the far Right for all the divisions in our country: but the movement itself is the far Right’s primary motivator.
 The movement’s self-righteous intolerance; its obsession with dividing people into antagonistic subcategories; and its self-righteous enforcement of separations between those divisions (whence the term “cultural appropriation”): these behaviors are making things worse.
-I was brought up on the ideal of the “great melting pot,” but that ideal is rejected by the movement’s dogma.
-The movement doesn’t want us all to join together in mutual acceptance: the movement wants vindictive revenge.

 The movement’s propaganda is dishonest.
 The movement itself is anti-democratic.
 The movement is fundamentally opposed to our core value of equality.
 The movement’s extremist ideology absolutely does not belong in our public schools.